jitsi/jitsi-videobridge/doc/statistics.md

  * The distribution of the sizes of the conferences currently in progress.
  * Aggregates of RTT and jitter across all users.
  * The total number of created, completed, failed and partially failed conferences.
+ * The total number of messages sent and received through data channels.
  * The total duration of all completed conferences.
  * The number of ICE sessions established over UDP or TCP.